PolarDB for MySQL supports logical backups with Data Disaster Recovery (DBS). This topic describes how to configure a logical backup using DBS.

 Procedure

-Configure a backup schedule
+Configure the backup plan

+icon in the upper-left corner of the DMS console and choose .
 On the Backup Schedules page, find the backup schedule that you want to configure and click Configure Backup Schedule in the Actions column.

 Description